 The domain name system (DNS) has 2 principal parts; the admin records (see above) and the DNS control which define how the domain name operates in technical terms.

-DNS records are also shared and propagated across lots of servers all over the world so that access to DNS records is quick and easy for all IT systems wherever they are.
+DNS records are also shared and propagated across lots of servers all over the world so that access to DNS records is quick and easy.
 So if you make a change to a DNS record it can take up to 48 hours before it works everywhere.

-The most common confusion in Changing DNS settings is that the name servers and the admin control do not have to be on the same system.
-In other words, your domain admin might be with 123reg for example because you bought it from them but the name servers could be moved to be with your web host instead.
+Name servers and the admin control might not be on the same system and this is a common cause of confusion when Changing DNS settings.
+For example, your domain admin might be with 123reg because you bought it from them but the name servers could have been moved to your web host instead.

 How to keep your DNS in good shape

-If the name servers are with another provider you will need login access to the other providers’ DNS control panel to change the DNS.
-If you lose this information and can’t log in you will not be able to change the DNS configuration without moving the name servers somewhere else and this can be difficult if you cannot access the control panel as some providers might ask you to confirm the change in this control panel before moving it.
+If the name servers are with another provider you will need access to that control panel to change anything.
+If you lose this or can’t log in you will not be able to change the DNS without moving the name servers elsewhere.

-Often it is a good idea to try to keep the domain admin and name servers with the same provider – I do whenever it’s my choice.
+It is a good idea to keep the domain admin and name servers with the same provider.
+I do whenever it’s my choice.

 NB: VERY IMPORTANT.
 Do not change any DNS settings unless you are very sure you know what you are doing.
 If you get it wrong your website might go down along with your email functions.
-Even if you know what you are doing then please make a record or screenshot of the current settings before you edit so that you can always change them back again if necessary.
-Some providers might even allow you to create a DNS record back up so that you can restore the current settings if necessary.
+Even if you’re experienced, take a screenshot or make a note of the current settings before you edit them.
+That way you can always change them back again if you mess it up.
+Some providers allow you to create a DNS record back up so that you can restore the settings if needed.

-I don’t usually recommend specific products or services as what suits one organisation doesn’t always work for another so I usually recommend people research the large range of services available and pick something that fits them best.
+I don’t usually recommend specific products or services as what suits one organisation doesn’t always work for another.
+I usually recommend people research the large range of services available and pick something that suits them.